 We are an inclusive church and want as many as wish to become fully involved in the way we work.
 There are so many opportunities to meet new friends, learn more about your local community, widen your horizons and have great discussions about our faith or anything else of importance.
 You can volunteer in a variety of different ways.
-You may wish to become part of our governing structure and our Annual Parochial Church Council (APCM) meeting coming up on Sunday 8 May is a good way to start.
+You may wish to become part of our governing structure.

-Keith Best, PCC Secretary, is a great point of contact to have an informal discussion about the role and responsibilities if anyone who is thinking of standing.
-Please complete and return to Keith the attached form of nomination.
+Keith Best, PCC Secretary, is a great point of contact to have an informal discussion about how you can get involved.

 PCC Summary Reports